Airplane captain pressing switch on control panel for windshield heating with finger during flight

 Data Center Failover and Database Concepts

 The Data Model refers to how the data is stored in the database.
-Several options exist, such as the relational data model, which is a set of records.
+Several options exist, such as the relational data model, a set of records.
 Also available is stored in XML, a hierarchical structure of labeled values.
 Finally, another solution includes a graph model where nodes represent all data.

 The Schema doesn’t change much, but data changes quickly and constantly.
 The Data Definition Language (DDL) sets up the Schema.
 It’s a standard of commands that define different data structures.
 Once the Schema is set up and the data is loaded, you start the query process and modify the data.
 This is done with the Data Manipulation Language (DML).
 DML statements are used to retrieve and work with data.